8 Thing's I've Learned to Embrace for Being Mixed Race!

 When filling out forms or speak to professionals and you have to determine which ethnic group you belong to; it almost feels humiliating and being alienated for being mixed!
 It's like you have to make a choice of whether you are one or the other; does having dark hair mean I am more Chinese?
 No, I am mixed and not I or anyone should have to decide!

-This being said, in recent years I have learned to embrace the fact that I am mixed; all thanks to my husband.
+This being said, in recent years I have learned to embrace the fact that I am mixed.
 I no longer ignore or deny my Asian side; instead I have taken my biological fusion into my day to day life!

 I am not for one to wear a lot of make up, unless it's for a show or has to last for longer than a couple of hours etc. Regardless of anything if I go outdoors I always do my eyes.
 By this I mean, either a little eye-liner or some mascara.